moby/moby/docs/reference/commandline/create.md

-      --cap-drop value              Drop Linux capabilities (default []) --cgroup-parent string        Optional parent cgroup for the container --cidfile string              Write the container ID to the file --cpu-percent int             CPU percent (Windows only)
+      --cap-drop value              Drop Linux capabilities (default []) --cgroup-parent string        Optional parent cgroup for the container --cidfile string              Write the container ID to the file --cpu-count int               The number of CPUs available for execution by the container.
+                                    Windows daemon only.
+On Windows Server containers, this is approximated as a percentage of total CPU usage.
+      --cpu-percent int             CPU percent (Windows only)
       --cpu-period int              Limit CPU CFS (Completely Fair Scheduler) period --cpu-quota int               Limit CPU CFS (Completely Fair Scheduler) quota